 Moving Averages: Month-End Preview

 Here is an advance preview of the monthly moving averages we track after the close of the last business day of the month.
-At this point, before the close on the last day of the month, all three S&P 500 strategies are signaling "invested" — unchanged from last month's signal.
-All five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard FTSE All-World ex-US ETF (VEU), iShares Barclays 7-10 Year Treasury (IEF), and Vanguard REIT Index ETF (VNQ), and PowerShares DB Commodity Index (DBC) — are signaling "invested", also unchanged from last month's all "invested" signal.
+At this point, before the close on the last day of the month, all three S&P 500 strategies are signaling "invested" — unchanged from last month's triple "invested" signal.
+Three out of five Ivy Portfolio ETFs — Vanguard Total Stock Market ETF (VTI), Vanguard REIT Index (VNQ), and PowerShares DB Commodity Index (DBC) — are signaling "invested", unchanged from last month's triple "invested" signal.

 If a position is less than 2% from a signal, it is highlighted in yellow.